marco262/my_wiki/data/dnd/subclass/combat-medic.md

 _9th-level Combat Medic feature_

-When the creature with your Aetheric Link loses all temporary hit points they have, you gain an Aetheric Charge.
+When the creature with your Aetheric Link loses all temporary hit points they have due to taking damage, you gain an Aetheric Charge.
 You may only ever have one Aetheric Charge at a time, and it dissipates when you finish a short or long rest.

 You have two options for how to expend your Aetheric Charge: